mcdonagj/Tiptabs/README.md

 ## Tiptabs
-A Python web application written to simplify currency conversions between established currencies.
+A Python web application written to simplify conversions between established currencies.
 By using information from fixer.io, the application calculates a total for the user using the values taken from this database of information.

 When rates are available from fixer.io, currency rates are retrieved and stored into a `DictionaryBuilder` object, which consists of a dictionary and functions for modifying and validating this information.